-The Mission US series of interactive games funded and created by public broadcasters was banned last month from a Phoenix school district after community complaints that one lesson contains racist content.
+The Mission US series of interactive games created by WNET in New York City was banned last month from a Phoenix school district after community complaints that one lesson contains racist content.

 It’s the second school system that has prohibited classroom use of at least one of the games, Flight to Freedom, which centers on a teenage slave.